-Unvested deferred remuneration relates to equity in NCP, granted to certain Identified Staff on joining, as compensation for remuneration waived from previous employment.
-These grants are subject to claw backs if the Identified Staff leave the Firm within two years from date of joining.
+Unvested deferred remuneration relates to equity in NCP, granted to certain Identified Staff on joining, as compensation for remuneration waived from previous employment, and equity remuneration for 2023 or prior year performance.
+Excluding 2023 performance grants, all other equity vested in October 2023 following the acquisition of NCP by Deutsche Bank AG.
+All grants are subject to claw backs if the Identified Staff leave the Firm within two years from date of joining.